Planning for June

 In Scotland, our big school holidays usually start at the end of June, so it’s time to double (and triple!) check our plans for the summer:

-- Confirm accommodation and train tickets for our week away.
+• Confirm travel and accommodation for our weeks away.

 Organise teacher gifts